italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 (Entity Configuration) at the webpath :ref:`.well-known/openid-federation<Esempio_EN1>`.

-The technical and administrative representatives complete the onboarding procedure, defined by the Federation Authority or by an Intermediary (SA), in order to register a new Entity or for updating a preexisting one.
+The technical and administrative representatives complete the onboarding procedure, defined by the Federation Authority or by an Intermediate (SA), in order to register a new Entity or for updating a preexisting one.

-The Federation Authority or an Intermediary, after doing all the required technical and administrative controls, registers the public keys of the onboarded Entity and releases a proof of Federation membership, in the form of Trust Mark (TM).
+The Federation Authority or an Intermediate, after doing all the required technical and administrative controls, registers the public keys of the onboarded Entity and releases a proof of Federation membership, in the form of Trust Mark (TM).

 The Leaf MUST include the TM inside its own Federation configuration (Entity Configuration) as proof of success in the Onboarding process.

-The Federation Authority or an Intermediary MUST publish the Leaf Entity Statement containing the Federation public keys of the onboarded Entity and the TMs released for it.
+The Federation Authority or an Intermediate MUST publish the Leaf Entity Statement containing the Federation public keys of the onboarded Entity and the TMs released for it.